 If you’re facing home burglary charges in Texas, you’ll need an experienced and professional attorney by your side.
-At Oberheiden Law Group, PLLC, our team of Texas burglary defense lawyers is ready to mount an aggressive defense on your behalf.
+At Oberheiden, P.C., our team of Texas burglary defense lawyers is ready to mount an aggressive defense on your behalf.

 Since many Americans live in fear of home invasion, prosecutors are anxious to get the people accused of these crimes behind bars.
 Unfortunately, that often means that defendants end up facing unfair or exaggerated criminal counts.
 Our experienced team understands that firsthand, and we will fight to get those charges dropped.

-The lawyers at Oberheiden Law Group, PLLC are compassionate.
+The lawyers at Oberheiden, P.C. are compassionate.
 We understand that mistakes do happen.
 After all, we’re all only human.

 That goes for police and government officials, too.
 They’re just as likely to make mistakes as you are.